 All committee appointments are made by the AMCB BOD on recommendation of the respective committee chairperson.
 Committee appointments are for a three-year term beginning January 1 the year of appointment, and are renewable for one second term for a maximum of six years on any one committee.

 Qualifications for CNMs/CMs to serve on AMCB's committees include the following:

-Please submit all materials to the AMCB by e-mail by July 1.
+Please submit all materials to the AMCB by e-mail by October 1.
 We will send your application to the appropriate committee chairperson who will communicate directly with you.
 The committee chairperson recommends committee appointments to the BOD for approval according to the specific needs of the committee.

 If you have any questions, please contact: